GarfieldMa/COMP2123_Selflearning_Report/main.md

 **On the right** is **not** a connected graph as *3* is not connected to other parts of the graph.
 For instance, there is no path between *3* and *2*.

 #### 2. "Edge-Weighted"
 Still, from COMP2121, edge-weighted means that there is a numerical value for the weight of each edge.

 #### 3. "Undirected"
-Once again from COMP2121, all edges in the graph indicate a two-way relationship which means they can be travesed in two directions.
+Once again from COMP2121, all edges in the graph indicate a two-way relationship which means they can be traversed in two directions.

 ## Great!
 Now you know what context we are in, let's move on to see what we are looking for ---- a Minimum-Spanning-Tree!
 ### What is a tree?